 The broadcast depends on the character of the photo or video.
 If it has a character of general interest, the media have the right to disseminate it.
 This falls under the jurisprudence of the right to the image.
 There is an informal directive to avoid the broadcasting of certain expressions on air.
 The same goes for editorial choice of the channel not to relay too many images of violence during the protests, or they can be accused of “complacency towards physical violence”.

 This was actually a 55-year-old man.
 His daughter was screaming and pleading for them to stop hitting him.
-You see it is a man, clearly from another angle:
+You see it’s a man, clearly from another angle:

 Think for five seconds and you will understand why police are armed in places where there are hundreds of people, some people have a very short memory.
-It has been a long time since some CRS wander with assault rifles during demonstrations.
 They are there in case of a terrorist attack and protect the population.
-If that happened, you would be glad they were here.
+If that happened, you would be glad they were there.
 Attackers are fond of massive crowds, and so protests are places that could interest them.
 Hence the presence of armed police.
 They are NOT using them, it is just in case of terrorism.
 They will never shoot us with live ammo.
-Some of you cannot remember that France has a terrorism threat?

 How can the French Government debate new laws that would criminalise all unauthorised protests, when that law is already in effect?
 You need the authorisation from the local Town Hall or Prefecture: